chef-boneyard/chef-provisioning-azure/README.md

 end
 ```

 That's it.
 No images, nothing else.
 Do not expect much just yet.
+Currently you have to specify the
+password you want the initial user to have in your recipe.
+No, this will not be for very long.

 ### Setting your credentials